tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the value of dc:type is bdq:Empty; COMPLIANT if the value of dc:type is a term name in the bdq:sourceAuthority; otherwise NOT_COMPLIANT
+COMPLETE if every VALIDATION_DCTYPE_STANDARD in the MultiRecord has Response.result=COMPLIANT; otherwise NOT_COMPLETE.

 #### Information Elements